Proven-Paradox/shaper-system/Modules/Summoning.md

 ## Advanced Attacker Options
 These options are available only to [Attacker Configuration](#summon-configuration-attacker) Allies.

+### Dazing Strike
+When hitting with your Ally's [Empowered Strike](#empowered-strike) Ability you also [Daze](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#daze) the target for 1 round.
+On a [Solid Hit](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#solid-hit), the duration increases to 2 rounds.

 ### Draining Strike
-When hitting with your Ally's [Empowered Strike](#empowered-strike) Ability you also inflict [Degeneration](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#degeneration) with a duration equal to your [Hero Tier](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#hero-tier).
+When hitting with your Ally's [Empowered Strike](#empowered-strike) Ability you also inflict [Degeneration](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#degeneration) with a duration equal to twice your [Hero Tier](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#hero-tier).

 ### Attacker Flight
 Your summoned Attacker Ally has [Flight](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#flight).

 ## Advanced Defender Options
 These options are available only to [Defender Configuration](#summon-configuration-defender) Allies.

+### Extended Demand
+Your Defender Ally's [Demanding Slam](#demanding-slam) Ability's Range increase to Medium.

 ### Mobile Defender
 Your Defender Ally loses the [Immobile](#immobile) passive.